TYPECASTINGSG/rpscript/README.md

 Unlike general purpose languages such as Python and Javascript, RPScript has only one specific goal, process automation.

 General purpose languages are powerful and flexible.
-However, this tends to compensate by having complicated syntax and language features.
-In the end, you have to deal with boilerplates and unnecessary steps that lead to complication despite only to perform a simple task.
+However, it tends to compensate by having complicated syntax and language features.
+In the end, you have to deal with boilerplates and unnecessary steps, making it hard to perform even a simple task.

 RPScript goal is to make the syntax compact.
 Ideally, every action models as close to a single process as possible.